-The concern over rising instances of network theft and vandalism in the U.S. and its threat to critical communications operations has resulted in legislation similar to this bill being considered in over 20 states so far this year.
-Additionally, in February of this year the effort to criminalize this behavior was supported by a National Association of Regulatory Utility Commissioners (NARUC) resolution calling on states to strengthen laws and enhance penalties for to address the theft and vandalism of these networks.
+The concern over rising instances of network theft and vandalism in the U.S. and its threat to critical communications operations has resulted in legislation similar to this bill passing or being considered in over 20 states so far this year.
+In February of this year the effort to criminalize this behavior was supported by a National Association of Regulatory Utility Commissioners (NARUC) resolution calling on states to strengthen laws and enhance penalties for to address the theft and vandalism of these networks.
+And, just this past Friday, Governor Tim Walz signed this measure into law in Minnesota.